owengriffin/ogboumatic/README.markdown

 * Ruby
 * Rake
 * yuicompressor.jar
+  You'll need to copy the yuicompressor.jar into the root folder of ogBoumatic
+* SyntaxHighlighter
+  Create a folder syntaxhighlighter/ and extract the latest syntax highlighter into into this folder.

 ==Building==

-The default Rake task will compress the CSS.
+The default Rake task "all" will compress the CSS and Javascript

+  rake all

+You can also build just the CSS or just the JS

+  rake style.js
-  rake
+  rake style.css

 You can also deploy to a remote server using Rsync